kari983/MS_data_analyses/README.md

 (A).
 Datasets

-Three datasets are used for the analyses.
-Dataset "Combine_Sites_Biomass_2023" is used solely for the main MS results except for supporting information of alien and native plants within control plots (Figure S2).
-While datasets "All_Insects_abundance" and "Herbivores_abundance" are used for supporting information.
+Two datasets are used for the analyses.
+- Dataset "Combine_Sites_Biomass_2023" is used solely for the main MS results except for supporting information on alien and native plants within control plots (Figure S2).
+- Dataset "CombineSite_Insects_Orders_data" is used for supporting information.
+This dataset contains two sheets: sheet 1 (combine_insect_abundance) contains abundance for all insects and sheet 2 (herbivores) contains abundance for herbivores only.

 **Below is the explaination of the data that are presented in each columns and rows of "Combine_Sites_Biomass_2023" dataset.**
 (i).
 Columns